April Family-Friendly Events Guide

 Washington, DC

-Take the family to the 20th Annual Georgetown French Market to enjoy a caricature artist, live music, stilt-walkers, and more.
-Over 30 local boutiques, mini art galleries, and cafés will participate in this Parisian-inspired open-air market.
+Take the family to the 21st Annual Georgetown French Market to enjoy a mime, live music, stilt-walkers, and more.
+Over 40 local boutiques, galleries, and cafés will participate in this Parisian-inspired open-air market.
 Make sure you enjoy the food and drink specials offered by neighborhood restaurants that will feature French delights such as pastries, croissants, macarons, and lunch items grilled outside.

 Washington, DC